mvolkmann/blog/src/dart.md

 If all of the tests pass, this will output "All tests passed!".
 Otherwise it will output "Some tests failed." along with expected and actual results.

+To run tests from inside VS Code, click the beaker icon in the left nav to display the test panel.
+Then click one of the play buttons at the top (non-debug or debug).
+To run a single test, hover over it in the test panel to reveal play buttons and click one of them.

 Tests can be grouped into suites sing the `group` function which takes a name and a function that